Library cat

 Library cats are domesticated cats that live in public libraries worldwide.
 The association of cats with libraries dates from at least the Middle Ages up to the present day.
+Bookstore cats are the same thing in bookstores.

 Contemporary library cats have also been featured in film and literature.

 History

 The relationship between cats and libraries is centuries old.
 Monastic records from the Middle Ages indicate cats were kept in medieval monasteries in order to control rats that might otherwise eat valuable manuscripts.